 Epoxy resins are prepared by condensation of excess chloro-epoxy alkaline with dihydric phenol (diphenyl-ol propane) in the presence of alkalies or bases i.e. NaOH.Also, an excess of epichlorohydrin is used to leave the epoxy group on each end of the low molecular weight polymer 900~3000).

 So the polymer is produced cross-linked by heating with a certain amine cross-linking chain.
-Another hydroxyl-containing compound hydroquinone and resornet, glycols, and glycerol can be replaced by di-phenyl-Propane.
+Another hydroxyl-containing compound hydroquinone and resornet, glycols, and glycerol can be replaced by di-phenyl-propane.

 Poly urethanes